Davidxcr/Portfolio/README.md

 I have also included links to some small projects i have worked on while learning Web Development and Python.

 Feel free to use this code as you wish, let me see what you come up with.
+I'll continue to make changes to this is i learn more.

 ......David Codes.......